CAIDA/libbgpstream/docs/doxygen/static/arch.md

 Using this object, the user may then optionally call functions to set parameters such as \ref corsaro_set_traceuri, \ref corsaro_set_interval and
 \ref corsaro_set_monitorname.

+#### Enabling output rotation ####

+As of version 2.0.0, Corsaro supports the rotation of output files.

+To enable output rotation for all files, call \ref corsaro_set_output_rotation and pass the number of intervals after which files should be rotated.

+To use a different rotation interval for the meta-data output files (\ref formats_global and Log File), use the \ref corsaro_set_meta_output_rotation function.

+To "align" the intervals to a multiple of the interval length use the \ref corsaro_set_interval_alignment function.
+For example, given a 1 minute interval, intervals will end at whole minute values (10:01, 10:02, etc.).
+If this option is _not_ used (the default), intervals will end based on the time of the first packet received.

 ### corsaro_start_output ###